 Harry and Meghan’s child will be seventh in line for the throne, following Prince Harry who is sixth in line.
 Harry’s father, Prince Charles is of course first in line, followed by Prince William who is second and thereafter his children Prince George, Princess Charlotte and Prince Louis, who are third, fourth and fifth in line to be King or Queen.

-As you’ll know, Harry and Meghan were renamed the Duke and Duchess of Sussex after their wedding.
-And since their child will be too far done the line of succession to be a Prince or Princess, the baby’s likely title will either be Duke (if they have a boy) or Lady, if they have a girl – this is because a dukedom can only be inherited by a male heir.
+Harry and Meghan were renamed the Duke and Duchess of Sussex after their wedding.
+And since their child will be too far down the line of succession to be a prince or princess, the baby’s likely title will either be duke (if they have a boy) or lady, if they have a girl – this is because a dukedom can only be inherited by a male heir.